AsherKendall/react-vs-vue/README.md

 # Overview

-This a repository for hosting a website for comparing React and Vue.js
+This a repository for hosting a website for comparing React and Vue.js as a mono repo that uses a shell app to include both web solutions.
+The site itself is made in Vue, but the examples for the pages will be done in both vue and React.

 [Link to site](https://asherkendall.github.io/react-vs-vue/)